talvorn/talvorn.github.io/wikidump/Fire_Sect.md

 somewhat cocky because of it.
 Still, heat wins in the end, and even stone becomes lava."

-**Guardian** - "Walking walls of armour and magic, the [Teachers](Guardian_Sect "wikilink") do their jobs well but they have too many responsibilities.
-How can we trust a Sect who are not only responsible for defending the Jump Gates, but also the bodyguards for the Magus Council and the teachers of our Acolytes?"
+**Guardian** - "Dogmatic and set in their ways, but very good at defence and siege work.
+Shame they try to take on far too many responsibilities they are less fit for."

 **Healer** - "Naturally the [Painsalvers](Healer_Sect "wikilink") have their place in the world and we will support them in it.
 But what is the